Angelboy-commercial/data-zookeepers/README.md

 ## Rough Breakdown of Tasks
-(create konbon on git)
+- (create konbon on git)
--Convert data from pdf files to csv files that can be used -Create all necessary notebooks and files for the project repository -Bring in any necessary data from API(alpacas)
+- Convert data from pdf files to csv files that can be used
+- Create all necessary notebooks and files for the project repository
+- Bring in any necessary data from API(alpacas)
--Clean the data
+- Clean the data
 - Analyze data and interpret
--Create visualizations (at least 6)
+- Create visualizations (at least 6)
--Throw in something nifty(1 uncovered library) -Summarize findings in README.md
+- Throw in something nifty(1 uncovered library)
+- Summarize findings in README.md
--Presentation practice
+- Presentation practice